How to write a resume isn’t overly complicated. It’s not advanced quantum physics or even rocket science.

 You can list two numbers (home and cell), however, one is enough.

 Is it acceptable to exclude your mailing address from the resume?

 Excluding your mailing address is now acceptable.

 Though, this is where a challenge can sometimes arise …

 Let’s say you’ve moved from Florida a few years ago and kept your Florida phone number.
 You’re living and working in New York, yet use the FL phone number on your resume.

-If you eliminate the address from the resume, hiring companies could possibly get the impression that you’re out-of-state or a telecommute candidate.
+If you eliminate your address, hiring companies could get the impression that you’re out-of-state or a telecommute candidate.

 Before we close out this part of the guide, let’s talk briefly about PO boxes.

 Is putting a PO box in a resume a wise move?

 I will tell you that I’ve rarely seen it, though it has occurred.